Peak's Irony -- Success Despite the Sadness

 Success is a highly individual experience.
 While some find fulfillment in marriage, parenthood, or achieving rockstar fame, for others, it may lie elsewhere.
 It all depends on your goals.
 Ultimately, whether an event constitutes a "peak" depends on individual values and aspirations.
 And for these values and ambitions to be understood by oneself, one must be honest with themselves and discover what they truly want to do in life.

-For many women, particularly my own mother, motherhood represents the pinnacle of their lives.
+For many women, motherhood represents the pinnacle of their lives.
 Similarly, musicians often define their prime success as achieving widespread recognition.
 The same can arguably be partially applied to philosophy as well, if you're philosophizing publicly.
 The joy of music extends far beyond mere entertainment; it serves as a powerful tool for expression that can be philosophized about as well.
 Many artists, for sure, pursue the dream of reaching a vast audience, and may define that as their success.

 Yet, for me, music production, though a passion, doesn't occupy that peak.
 My motivations lie elsewhere.
 How can you reach a peak you haven't designated for yourself to go towards?
-Either way, whether or not the peak you've reached was of your own design, it's quite hard to reume being satisfied, when you still crave for more.
+Either way, whether or not the peak you've reached was of your own design, it's quite hard to resume being satisfied, when you still crave for more.
 This means that even the highest of peaks might as well fail to satiate our hunger for more, some of us might have.

 Interestingly, a video game survey posed a thought-provoking question: "Does life begin or end with marriage?"
 While for some, it's the dawn of a beautiful journey, for others, it marks the beginning of a decline.
 This illustrates the subjective duality of "peak": A moment of immense joy and achievement that, at the same time, points at the possibility of an ending.